Trouble Starting a Session?

 - Firewall blocks the download

-- Guest chooses not to "run" the download
+- The guest chooses not to "run" the download

-- Security software prevents guest from running the download
+- Security software prevents the guest from running the download

-- Guest lacks privilege to install the download
+- Guest lacks the privilege to install the download

 - Guest's security software quarantines the executable

 - Guest's corporate firewall blocks its connection

 Glance Screen Share employs multiple browser-based technologies and automatically selects the best one to use with each guest.
 Everyone connects quickly, sees virtually no UI that might confuse or distract them, and never finds unwanted icons left behind.

 - Connect instantly (no download), usually with a general-purpose viewer.